Looking after the welfare of our students is paramount to our educational practice.

 assist parents and carers to seek help from these services more effectively.

-We are happy to represent parents in instances where they feel they may benefit from support, including meeting the needs of siblings attending other
+We are happy to represent parents in instances where they feel they may benefit from support, including meeting the needs of siblings attending other schools.
+Our Family and Welfare Practitioner runs weekly parent and carer coffee mornings.
+These include workshops which equip parents and carers with information and resources for dealing with key issues and challenges faced by their children.

 By working with the family, we build awareness, collaboration and resilience as well as providing opportunities